-Luke 12:14-15 And He said unto him, "Man, who made me a judge or a divider over you?"
-And He said unto them, "Take heed, and beware of covetousness: for a man's life consists not in the abundance of the things which he possesses."
+Luke 12:14-15 But He said to him, "Man, who made Me a judge or an arbitrator over you?"
+And He said to them, "Take heed, and beware of covetousness, for a one's life does not consist in the abundance of the things he possesses."

-Luke 16:14 And the Pharisees also, who were covetous, heard all these things: and they derided Him.
-And He said unto them, "You are they which justify yourselves before men; but God knows your hearts: for that which is highly esteemed among men is an abomination in the sight of God."
+Luke 16:14 Now the Pharisees, who were lovers of money, also heard all these things, and they derided Him.
+And He said to them, "You are they those who justify yourselves before men, but God knows your hearts.
+For what is highly esteemed among men is an abomination in the sight of God."

 Put the thoughts of those two verses together with being "poor in spirit," and you will come to the conclusion that this certainly expresses that the wisdom of this world is foolishness with God.
 All the kingdoms on earth cannot compare in value with a person who is poor in spirit, a person who is meek, a person who is hungering for righteousness.
 At the same time, we have to understand that God is not advocating poverty as a way of abundance in life, but He is asserting that life has a spiritual dimension to it.
 If life is going to be abundant, it requires right spiritual qualities to produce eternal life, which is the kind of life, the quality of life, that God lives and wants us to live.

 Now how can Jesus possibly say that such a person is "blessed"?
-Well, it's in understanding the mind-set of a poor person; that is, nobody wants to be poor.
-It's degrading, disgraceful and to some it destroys hope.
+Well, it is in understanding the mind-set of a poor person; that is, nobody wants to be poor.
+It is degrading, disgraceful, and to some it destroys hope.
 When such a person realizes or recognizes that he lacks all of the good things in life, what kind of an approach to life does that person have?
 A person may not desire to be fabulously rich.
 A person may truly desire to only have enough to meet his daily necessities, but nobody desires to be poor.

 So what does a person who recognizes his poverty do?
 He takes the necessary steps so that he will no longer be poor!
 He seeks advice on how to get out of his dilemma, or he gets a job or changes jobs.
 He curtails spending on luxury items, or he gets rid of something that is a financial drain.
 In other words, he does something to change his circumstances.

 What we discover is that this word "poor" is a play on words.
 Jesus is using a word normally associated with material circumstances to express an extremely important spiritual condition—a state that every child of God must come to in order to be in the Kingdom of God.
-If you don't have this quality, you won't be there.
-That's why it is listed first.
+If you do not have this quality, you will not be there!
+That is why it is listed first.
 It is the trigger that sets off every good thing in our relationship to God.

 This poverty of spirit is not the fruit of the natural man.
 It is a product of God's workmanship in those that He is creating in Christ Jesus.
-By nature we're usually well-pleased with ourselves, and just mad enough to think that we deserve something good from God.
-We feel that, if we just conduct ourselves in a decent, civil way and keep ourselves from gross sins, we are all right with God.
+By nature we are usually well-pleased with ourselves, and just mad enough to think that we deserve something good from God.
+We feel that, if we just conduct ourselves in a decent, civil way and keep ourselves from gross sins, we are alright with God.
 But brethren, let me inform you that is a heart rich in spirit, filled with pride and self-righteousness.

-Luke 17:10 So likewise you, when you shall have done all those things which are commanded you, say, "We are unprofitable servants: we have done that which was our duty to do."
+Luke 17:10 So likewise you, when you have done all those things which you are commanded, say, "We are unprofitable servants.
+We have done what was our duty to do."

 Listen to this invitation from God:

-Isaiah 55:1-3 Ho, every one that thirsts, come you to the waters, and he that has no money; come you, buy, and eat; yes, come, buy wine and milk without money and without price.
-Wherefore do you spend money for that which is not bread?
-[Notice these words:] and your labour for that which satisfies not?
-Hearken diligently unto me, and eat you that which is good, and let your soul delight itself in fatness.
-Incline your ear, and come unto me: hear, and your soul shall live; and I will make an everlasting covenant with you, even the sure mercies of David.
+Isaiah 55:1-3 Ho!
+Everyone who thirsts, come to the waters, and you who have no money, come, buy and eat.
+Yes, come, buy wine and milk without money and without price.
+Why do you spend money for what is not bread?
+[Notice these words:] and your wages for what does not satisfy?
+Listen carefully to Me, and eat what is good, and let your soul delight itself in abundance.
+Incline your ear, and come to Me.
+Hear, and your soul shall live; and I will make an everlasting covenant with you—even the sure mercies of David.